openvmp/partcad/docs/source/troubleshooting.rst

 Command Line
 ============

+The command line interface is
-The most basic (though not the most convinient) way to troubleshoot PartCAD configuration, model declarations and definitions is by using a command line interface.
+the most basic (though not the most convenient) way to troubleshoot PartCAD configuration, model declarations and definitions.

 The status of PartCAD context can be evaluated using the ``status`` command.